ricgra/CalculatorJNI/README.md

 # CalculatorJNI
-A simple C++ calculator executed from Java through JNI.
+A simple C++ sum calculator executed from Java through JNI.

 # Build and run using Docker